ShahriyariLab/CellExLink-End-to-End-Cell-Type-Extraction-and-Cell-Ontology-Normalization-from-Biomedical-Text/TRAINING_EVALUATION.md

 With the repository's standard `dataset/<corpus>/train.xml` layout, passing `--train-xml dataset` performs the following steps:

 1. The converter selects `train.xml` from each direct corpus directory under `dataset/`.
-It does not read `validation.xml` or `test.xml` for parameter updates.
 2. During training conversion, annotations whose type is `cell_vague` are skipped.
-The passage itself is retained, together with its text and any other annotations.
-If `cell_vague` was the passage's only annotation, the resulting training record has an empty entity list.
 3. CellLink labels `cell_phenotype` and `cell_hetero` are normalized to the shared `cell_type` label.
-4. The selected `train.xml` files are used in sorted corpus-directory order.
-From the user side, the training input is still BioC XML.
-Inside the training pipeline, those passages are converted into training records for the trainer.

-Accordingly, it is accurate to say that joint fine-tuning uses the designated training partitions, excludes `cell_vague` annotations, and concatenates the training data from the selected `train.xml` files.
-This does not mean that entire passages containing a `cell_vague` annotation are discarded.
+4. It concatenates the training data from the `train.xml` files.

 ### NEN Fine-Tuning